jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Currently a placeholder vanilla Nevron.
 Abilities TBD.
  - 23/09/2025: TODO: Replace white with a different color if intending to stay multi-color to make way for White Nevrons.
- - 13/10/2025: Removed Devoid and pivoted to WG instead of WR
+ - 13/10/2025: Removed Devoid and pivoted to WG instead of WR.
  - 21/10/2025: Granted a series of defensive abilities
+ - 4/11/2025: Change color identity from WG to GR.
+All abilities costing white mana now cost red.

 ## Braseleur